 - Rewards rate on dining and travel can be as high as 4.5% (3 points on travel after you earn the $300 travel credit)

 - Annual Fee: $550

 The Ritz-Carlton Rewards Credit Card is a fantastic option for anyone who ends up frequently staying at hotels during their travels.
-The card has a great early spend bonus.
-You get two complimentary nights at any participating Tier 1-4 Ritz-Carlton hotel, after you spend $4,000 on purchases in the first 3 months after account opening.
-We estimate the value to be around $930, given how pricey nights at these properties tend to get.
 You also receive 3 free upgrades to The Ritz-Carlton Club® Level annually on paid stays of up to 7 nights.
 With this, you have access to a dedicated concierge and personalized amenities.
 Finally, cardholders also receive a $100 hotel credit towards their Ritz-Carlton stays, and free Platinum Elite Status anytime they spend over $75k in one year.

 - Automatic Platinum Elite when you spend $75,000 on purchases each account year

 The information related to the Ritz-Carlton Rewards Credit Card has been collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.

 How Do The Best Premium Credit Cards Compare To One Another?